nschloe/tau/README.md

 [The Tau Manifesto](https://tauday.com/tau-manifesto), and the τ movement was born.

-This page lists notable articles, videos, discussion etc. about τ.

 ### Scientific articles and blog posts

 - [Bob Palais, _π is wrong!_, 2001](https://doi.org/10.1007%2FBF03026846)